pseewald/vim-anyfold/README.md

     ```vim
     hi Folded term=underline
     ```
-4. *Comments*: If comments are left unindented, indent folding produces wrong results.
-In this case you need to set
-    ```vim
-    let anyfold_identify_comments = 1
-    ```
-    such that unindented comments are identified and ignored.
-Note that this feature may lead to slow performance for large files.

-5. *Customization*: For expert configuration, AnyLoad triggers an event `AnyFoldLoaded` after initialisation.
+4. *Customization*: For expert configuration, AnyLoad triggers an event `AnyFoldLoaded` after initialisation.
 This enables user-defined startup steps such as

     ```vim
     autocmd User AnyFoldLoaded normal zv
     ```

    which unfolds the line in which the cursor is located when opening a file.
-6. *Documentation*: For more detailed instructions and information, read the included vim doc `:h AnyFold`.
+5. *Documentation*: For more detailed instructions and information, read the included vim doc `:h AnyFold`.

 ## Options